 Remember to vote up your favorite awful video game from your childhood.

 Can someone please explain why people love this game?
 What was so fun about driving a dolphin around the ocean and doing nothing else?
 It was like a Lisa Frank notebook come to life.

 The Lisa Frank visuals are pretty much the only thing there was to enjoy.
 Ecco was incredibly hard to play and a lot of gamers weren't even able to get past the first level.
 However if you did figure out how the game mechanics worked you were treated to a terrifying game that was marketed towards children.

 Batman Forever was one of those games that looked awesome in the demo.
 Batman could morph into a bullet proof sarcophagus thing, he could whip his cape, he was a regular Captain Awesome.
 Unfortunately, all of that stuff was basically impossible to do if you were a 10 year old who hadn't yet mastered the intricacies of button mashing.

-A video game where you get to kill Jason should have been such a fun game, but this travesty of a side scroller was such a let down.
+A video game where you get to kill Jason should have been a dream for horror fans, but this travesty of a side scroller was a total down.
 That didn't mean we didn't spend months trying to run our way across Camp Crystal Lake dodging wolves and zombies.
 You know, like in the movie.